sruehr/crop_diversity_WUE/README.md

 Daily solar-induced fluorescence data and GPP estimations are from Alex Turner et al. 2019 and 2021 (DOIs 10.5194/bg-18-6579-2021 & 10.5194/bg-17-405-2020), which were generously provided by the author.

-We also provide the normalized, filtered dataset on which we run random forest and temporal gap analyses (`data/processed_data/for_analysis/filtered_data.csv`)

 ## Running the code
 Scripts should be run in the following order:
 1. Download data from Google Earth Engine (all scripts in `scripts/data_download/GEE`)